 And while Storey is seldom mentioned as being on the IRA Army Council a former Army intelligence source said the view in the South was that “he was on the army council, or very close to it”.

 “Membership of the army council was fluid; we think he was on it for a while.
 Storey was very influential.
 He mostly stayed behind the scenes but we had him at the very top of the tree,” he said.

 That 2008 An Phoblacht interview was another example of Storey’s switch from paramilitarism to politics although one security source said that even in his Sinn Féin days “he was somewhere between the two”.

 He held a senior position for Sinn Féin at Stormont and also served as party chairman for a period.
 He was a prominent backroom figure at times of political crises and during elections.
 He could energise the footsoldiers when the vote had to be got out.
 Perhaps jaundiced by the necessity to deal with journalists it seemed, however, that elected politics was not for him.

 In his graveside oration Adams spoke about how Storey was devoted to his partner, Teresa, their children, and grandchildren, brothers Seamus and Brian, and sister Geraldine.

-For all his “external intelligence success” however, as a former senior Stormont official mentioned above pointed out, “his failure was not applying intelligence internally and seeing how far PIRA [the Provisional IRA] had been penetrated – though arguably Castlereagh was about that”.
+For all his “external intelligence success”, however, as one former senior Stormont official pointed out, “his failure was not applying intelligence internally and seeing how far PIRA [the Provisional IRA] had been penetrated – though arguably Castlereagh was about that”.

 One of the repeated arguments from senior British security figures and some unionist politicians over the years is that a chief reason for the IRA finally ending its “war” was because it was so riddled with and damaged by informers and agents, some of them operating at very elevated levels such as Donaldson and Freddie Scappaticci, also known as Stakeknife, and some purported high-rankers yet to be exposed.